RogersLabGroup/NetCIS/pseudo_code.md

   - rank based methods are preferred
     - Wilcoxon
     - Mann-Whiteney

+- Somehow get a p-value of each CIS
+  - Is there a way to tie-back to the QC for a CIS region to help determine significance?
+  - What's the quality of the underlying data?

 - Is there a way to incorporate insertion direction into graph?